KeithSloan/GDML/README.md

 Upon switching to the GDML workbench, one will notice a number of icons that become available on the Workbench bar.

-* Clicking on one the icons will create a GDML object.
+* Clicking on one of the icons will create a Part(GDMLvolume) containg the GDML object

   If at the time a material is selected e.g. in the 'Labels & Attributes' window, then the object will be created with that material, otherwise the material will be set to the first material in the list.

-* It should then be dragged to the appropriate __Part__ (GDML Logical Volume)
-* In neccessary, once can then edit the properties via the properties window.
+* You can then alter the Objects properties via the properties window.
 The parameters should be the same as in the [GDML user guide]().
 * If the Object is part of a Boolean you will have to use the **recompute** facility of FreeCAD to see the change to the Boolean.
 This can be achieved through the right clicking on the context menu or clicking the **Recompute** icon in the toolbar.
+* If a Part(GDML Volume) is selected at the time of clicking on the icon, then the new Part(GDML volume ) and GDML object will be created as a subvolume of the one selected, otherwise the created Part can then be dragged to the appropriate part of model structure

 ### GDML Objects Currently Supported for creation via the GUI are